dd32/td-gh-ex/readme.txt

 == Changelog ==
 Version 2.23
+* Small bug fixed in for array warning in Theme Option
+* Three new Translation Language added

+Version 2.23
 * Options for Page added in Welcome and Featured Post
 * Previously only Post can be added.